Pages

 *Alabama Chanin makes their knot show on the top layer.
 No Rules.

 To finish, tighten the screw at the Top and turn to the backside of your Hoop.
 Iron around the backside rim so leftovers lay flat.
 Use big Perle cotton thread to make a fat stitch around the backside of the circle, 1-2” inside the Hoop edge.
 Use smaller lengths to gather-stitch and knot segments around your circle.
 I often trim away the excess fabric inside this finishing circle.
 Put your name on it.
 Add special pins, mementos or earrings as part of the quilting.
+Extra points if you wire a small stick across the finished Top screw mechanism.

 Jan 15, 2019